yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 ---

 {% compositionsetup %}

-{summary:page|65}A walkthrough of a common scenario for using the GigaSpaces NHibernate External Data Source.{summary}
+{% summary page|65 %}A walkthrough of a common scenario for using the GigaSpaces NHibernate External Data Source.{% endsummary %}

 # Overview